 Mulch not only prevents competing weeds from taking hold, but also provides a slew of additional benefits.
 It helps to keep moisture in the root zone, and insulates the soil from hot or cold temperatures.

 In addition, it can help to keep soil borne disease from splashing up from the soil below.
 But how and what you use to mulch can make a big difference in your plant’s success.

 But mulch is not just about protection.
 In fact, when applied correctly, it can be part of the powering up solution to turn your crop around.

 How To Help Power Up Struggling Tomato Plants With The Right Mulch

 Straw, shredded leaves and grass clippings are all excellent choices for mulching your tomato plants.
-A thick four to 6 inch layer of these organic materials can certainly do the trick.
+A thick 4 to 6 inch layer of these organic materials can certainly do the trick.

-But before you apply that layer, you can really revive plants with an ever more powerful mulch underneath from one of the best organic material around – compost!
+But before you apply that layer, you can really revive plants with an even more powerful mulch underneath from one of the best organic materials around – compost!

 Begin by placing a few shovel-fulls of compost around the main stem of each tomato plant.
 Want to make it even more powerful?
 Add in a cup of worm castings to the compost as well.